a-nguy4n/cse15l-lab-reports/LabReport4.md

   ```
 2) Use the command **ls** to check if the repository has been cloned into the account.
 The directory name **lab7** should be listed.
    > ![Image](Lab7Check.png)

+   - If the name of directory is shown in the output, cloning is a success!

 3) Then, use the command **cd** to get into the repository and access its files.